Taysiabee/readme-popsicle/readme.md

 **AppendChild** - moves div from its current position to its new position.

 *You have now created a div in JS, styled it a placed it in the body*

 ### 2. Making your button

-**A**) Make a variable called button and create it using **createElement("button")**
+**A**) Make a variable called btn and create it using **createElement("button")**

 **B**) Style it using the same technique as above.

-**C**) Add it to the body using innerHTML again with a "string" being the text you want inside of  the button. **This Button will be inside of the div you just made and named.**
+**C**) Add it to the body using innerHTML again with a "string" being the text you want inside of  the button. **This Button will be inside of the div you just made and named wham.**

-### 3. Calling Button & Making it Clickable
+### 3. Calling seperate Button & Making it Clickable

-**A**) To make your button clickable you would use API addEventListener.
+**A**) To make your button to call the wham div clickable you would use API addEventListener.
 Which is essentially telling your computer to listen out for the nex *event* to happen to the targeted variable.

 	- Ex: target.addeventListener = button.addeventListener